-These general-purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations and mandatory professional reporting requirements issued by the Australian Accounting Standards Board and the Corporations Act 2001.

-The consolidated financial statements of the group have been prepared to comply with Australian Accounting Standards - Reduced Disclosure Requirements as issued by the Australian Accounting Standards Board (AASB).
-The Group is a for-profit entity for the purpose of preparing the financial statements.
+The financial statements have been prepared in accordance with the recognition and measurement principles of Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board and the Corporations Act 2001.
+They contain only those disclosures considered necessary by the directors to meet the needs of the members.
+The Group is a forprofit entity for the purpose of preparing the financial statements.